se2p/tool-competition-av/documentation/GUIDELINES.md

-# Scenario/Road Generation
+# Competition Guidelines #

+## Goal ##

+The tool should generate test inputs to test a Lane Keeping Assist System (LKAS).
+The competitors should force the test subject to drive of lane, without creating invalid roads.

-## Introduction
+## Test Inputs ##

-This task is about generation of virtual roads to test lane keeping assist function of the test subject(s).
-A scenario consists of an ego-car equipped with a test lane keeping assist system, a road, a driving task and the environment definition.
-The driving task is to drive from road start to road end without going astray
+A test input for the considered subject is a scenario.
+A scenario consists of a car equipped with a test lane keeping assist system, a road, a driving task and the environment definition.
+The driving task is to drive from road start to road end without going astray.

-## Goal
-Force the test subject to drive of the lane, without creating invalid roads (See below)

-## Road structure
+### What is a test input for the current competition? ###

+For the sake of simplicity, we consider scenarios consisting of single plain asphalt roads surrounded by green grass on which the car has to drive keeping the right lane.
+The environment is always set to a clear day without fog.
+The roads are composed of two lanes with fixed width in which there is a yellow center line plus two white lines that separate each lane from the non-drivable area.

+### How Should I Generate Test Inputs? ###

+The competitor tool should generate roads as sequences of points in a two-dimensional space inside the boundaries of a predefined map.

-Roads are defined by a (ordered) sequence of coordinates in a two-dimensional space, i.e., (x, y).
-Each point corresponds the central line of the road, a.k.a., *road spine*.
+In fact, roads are defined by a ordered sequence of coordinates in a two-dimensional space, i.e., (x, y).
+Each point corresponds to the central line of the road, a.k.a., *road spine*.

 The first point in the sequence defines the starting location the last one the target location.